jurre/hashtel-objc/README.md

 # Hashtel

-Get a consistent (pretty) hex color from your strings.
+Get a consistent (pretty) UIColor/NSColor from your strings.

 This allows you to show nice colors in your UI's that are consistent throughout your application.